porped/Koharu_NSFW/README.md

 # Weebo_NSFW
 This is an Image classification project for detecting NSFW image/content based on YOLOv8.
-And the TensorFlow 2 for image classify the drawing image (anime, waifu game) and the real picture (person, animal, etc.)
+And the TensorFlow 2 for image classify the drawing image (anime, waifu game) and the real picture (person, animal, etc.).
+This project serves as a personal project for me.
+If you encounter any issues, feel free to try fixing them on your own.
+Happy coding!

 ## Installation